Reports: Melania Trump not moving into White House in January

 A spokeswoman for the president-elect did not return a request seeking comment.

-Jason Miller, communications director for the Trump Transition Team, told reporters that while the team had no formal statement on the matter, “there’s obviously a sensitivity” around the issue of pulling Barron out of school in the middle of the academic year.
+Jason Miller, communications director for the Trump transition team, told reporters that while the team had no formal statement on the matter, “there’s obviously a sensitivity” around the issue of pulling Barron out of school in the middle of the academic year.

 Asked about the Post’s report outside his golf club in Bedminster, N.J., Trump said both Melania and Barron would be joining him in the White House “very soon — after he’s finished with school.”